opentelekomcloud-docs/scalable-file-service/umn/source/typical_applications/hpc.rst

 #.
 After the configuration is complete, click **Create Now**.

-   To mount a file system to Linux ECSs, see :ref:`Mounting an NFS File System to ECSs (Linux) <sfs_01_1001>`.
+   To mount a file system to Linux ECSs, see :ref:`Mounting an NFS File System to ECSs (Linux) <en-us_topic_0034428728>`.
 To mount a file system to Windows ECSs, see :ref:`Mounting an NFS File System to ECSs (Windows) <en-us_topic_0105224109>`.

 #.
-Log in to the head node, and upload the files to the file system.
+Log in to the head node and upload the files to the file system.

 #.
 Start gene sequencing, and the compute node obtains the gene sequencing file from the mounted file system for calculation.